Experience the atmosphere at the Sawara Merchant Town Hotel NIPPONIA in the small Edo district of Hokuso, Chiba

 AOI" building

-SEIGAKU", a famous house in Sawara
+SEIGAKU, a famous house in Sawara

 SEIGAKU" building

-The second floor of the storehouse guest room contains materials describing life in those days and the history of Sawara, and the first floor is the living room and water area, which was renovated from the lower part of the house.
+The second floor of the storehouse guest room contains materials describing life in those days and the history of Sawara, while the first floor is the living room and water area, which was renovated from the lower part of the house.
 Each floor is equipped with a bed.

 SEIGAKU" building / Room 301